Configure short-lived certificates

 7. Configure your client SSH config

-On the client side, follow the instructions to configure your device to use Cloudflare Access to reach the protected machine.
+On the client side, follow to configure your device to use Cloudflare Access to reach the protected machine.
 To use short-lived certificates, you must include the following settings in your SSH config file.

 To save time, you can use the following cloudflared command to print the required configuration command: